Revolution by Pensierri32

 Kagome was too guilt-ridden to be shocked at his anger, the loss of his famed control.
 She bowed her head beneath the weight of the past years.

 “And for that,” he said quietly, reigning in his fury and waiting until she looked at him, “you will assist me in taking back what is mine.”

 His golden eyes held a strength of conviction and possessiveness that shook her.
 His stance was calm and able, loose with an aura of accepted responsibility that demanded respect.
 Her eyes dried as she flicked her gaze over him.

-He was nothing compared to Inuyasha’s father, the current Lord of the Western lands, was almost non-existent in comparison with the Inu no Taisho’s aura and yet… she sat back on her heels.
+He was nothing compared to Inuyasha’s father, the current Lord of the Western lands, his aura was almost non-existent in comparison with the Inu no Taisho’s aura and yet… she sat back on her heels.
 He was so much more.

 There was more than cunning in those golden eyes, there was intelligence and compassion.
 She knew, without a doubt, that she would never be forced to show this man respect.
 He would earn it, would not merely demand it.